 Is there a required pre-internship curriculum?

-No. A statewide intermediary organization will provide an orientation and training to all selected students before starting the internship.
+No. Skills for Rhode Island’s Future will provide an orientation and training to all selected students before starting the internship.
 Schools are encouraged to provide a work-readiness curriculum to their students during the school year, but such a curriculum is not required and will not affect students' eligibility for the internship program.

 What employers will be hosting student interns this summer?

-Employer recruitment is in progress.
-While we’re not able to share specific employer names at this time before our intermediary is on board, employers will be located across the state and in the industries listed below.
-The intermediary will be tasked with matching interns with employers based on student interests and skills.
-Not every student will be able to be matched with their top industry of interest, but the intermediary will take those preferences into account during the matching process.
+Employer recruitment is in progress, and below is a list of current partners.
+Employers will be located across the state and in the industries listed below.
+Skills for Rhode Island’s Future will match interns with employers based on student interests and skills.
+Not every student will be able to be matched with their top industry of interest, but SkillsRI will take those preferences into account during the matching process.

 What types of jobs will student interns be doing?

-Creating and finalizing job descriptions with employers is also in progress, and the intermediary will match student applicants to internship opportunities based on their interests and skills.
+Creating and finalizing job descriptions with employers is also in progress, and Skills for Rhode Island’s Future will match student applicants to internship opportunities based on their interests and skills.
 We anticipate a variety of job descriptions; some job descriptions may combine multiple categories of day-to-day tasks and larger projects, and some may require specific technical skills.
 Among others, we do expect that job descriptions may include tasks in the following categories: